10 QUICK FACTS:

 “Being surrounded by such amazing musicians in Nashville is always inspiring and makes you want to try new things,” adds Mark.
 “We chose the kind of musicians for this record that had country roots, but were willing to take some chances both musically and instrumentation wise and we’re all very happy and excited by the results.”

 Although together romantically since 1996 and celebrating their 10 year wedding anniversary in December, Mark and Jay have only been playing music together since 2007, when the couple moved to Nashville, TN, to pursue their career in Music City.
-They’ve already had an impressive run in their seven years together: winning the Golden Guitar in 2012 for New Talent of the Year Award and again in 2014 for Group or Duo of the Year; serving as ambassadors for charitable organizations like World Vision and HeartKids, hosting the QANTAS in-flight radio show “Big Country,” and clocking up more than 6 number ones on the Aussie charts.
+They’ve already had an impressive run in their seven years together: winning the Golden Guitar in 2012 for New Talent of the Year and again in 2014 for Group/Duo of the Year and 2017 for CMC Video Clip of the Year for “The Truth Walks Slowly (In The Countryside)”; serving as ambassadors for charitable organizations like World Vision and HeartKids, hosting the QANTAS in-flight radio show “Big Country,” and clocking up more than 6 number ones on the Aussie charts.
 Their Australian TV show O’SHEA USA has just been renewed for its fourth season.

-Mark and Jay may come from different musical backgrounds, with Mark’s country rock roots providing contrast to Jay’s history as a “singer’s singer” and successful songwriter, but it’s those differences that make them such a powerful musical force.
-Like the contrasting feelings the two sing about on their upcoming record, Mark and Jay have found the beauty in their differences, making for an electric listening experience for the rest of us.
+Mark and Jay may come from different musical backgrounds, with Mark’s country rock roots providing contrast to Jay’s history as a “singer’s singer” and successful songwriter, but it is those differences that make them such a powerful musical force.
+Like the contrasting feelings the two sing about on their current record, Mark and Jay have found beauty in their differences, making for an electric listening experience for the rest of us.